 What is Fuel Mix Disclosure (FMD)?

 The Electricity (Fuel Mix Disclosure) Regulations 2005 (SI 2005 No. 391) introduced a requirement on all electricity suppliers in Great Britain to disclose to their customers the mix of fuels used to generate the electricity supplied annually, provided that electricity is supplied for a full disclosure period (1 April – 31 March).
 Suppliers must disclose this information by 1 October annually.
-More information on this can be found in our letter to suppliers.

 This regulation was introduced into electricity suppliers’ standard licence conditions (SLC), and is now SLC 21.